-If you think that you or your child have used too much CRESEMBA, you or our child may need urgent medical attention.
+If you think that you have used too much CRESEMBA, you may need urgent medical attention.

 You should immediately:

 - phone the Poisons Information Centre (by calling 13 11 26), or - contact your doctor, or - go to the Emergency Department at your nearest hospital.